taziksh/hayasaka.ai/README.md

 #  This Hayasaka Does Not Exist.

-A mere 9hours of finetuning with Free Google Colab GPU:
+After 9hours of finetuning with Free Google Colab GPU:

 ![n=322, ~9 hours of finetuning on pre-trained anime face model](/run_1_circular.gif)

+Check out the Jupyter Notebook for more details!

 ### Upcoming:
 - [ ] Guide with scripts to enable easy training of arbitrary waifus.